-Last year may well have been the year of the cloud data warehouse (CDW).
+Last year may well have been the year of the Cloud Data Warehouse (CDW).
 Snowflake had the biggest software IPO ever (at the time) and a blistering growth rate to go with it.
 It became a household name in IT and tech.
 This year looks to continue that trend, with Databricks raising $1B in funding at a $28B valuation already.
 CDWs have become a huge, growing business.

 A cohort of applications built on top of CDWs has risen from this huge, growing business.
 This trend was included as one of the most impactful ideas of 2020 in Kleiner Perkins’ A 2020 Perspective.
 Applications such as Observe use Snowflake to process all of their data and as their central data store, driving down the cost of storage to “little more than the cost of Amazon S3.”

-In part one of this two-part series, we’ll define warehouse-first architecture and its benefits.
+In part one of this two-part series, we’ll define a warehouse-first architecture and its benefits.
 Next month our Friends at Message Gears will publish part two, diving deeper into warehouse-first applications.

-What is the Warehouse-First Architecture?
+What is the Warehouse-First Architecture

 Building on top of Snowflake is certainly something we will see more of, but a new crop of modern cloud companies is taking it a step further and enabling their customers to build on top of their own CDWs and data lakes.